What is an apprenticeship?

 Entry requirements

-As each type of apprenticeship offers a different-levelled qualification on the Qualifications and Credit Framework (QCF), their entry requirements will vary.
-Generally speaking, they are as follows:
+As each type of apprenticeship offers a different level of qualification on the Qualifications and Credit Framework (QCF), their entry requirements will vary.

 - To apply for an intermediate apprenticeship, you'll just need to be over 16 years old and no longer in full-time education.

-- For an advanced apprenticeship, you're likely to be asked for prior work experience and at least three A*-C or 9-4 grade GCSEs or equivalent - such as an intermediate apprenticeship qualification.
+- For an advanced apprenticeship, you're likely to be asked for prior work experience and at least three 9-4 grade GCSEs or equivalent - such as an intermediate apprenticeship qualification.

 - Degree apprenticeships will have the tightest entry requirements.
-These may include three A-levels in a specified grade range or a higher apprenticeship qualification, on top of at least five A*-C or 9-4 GCSE grades.
-It's likely you'll be required to have prior work experience.
+These may include three A-levels in a specified grade range or a higher apprenticeship qualification, on top of at least five 9-4 GCSE grades.
+It's also likely you'll be required to have prior work experience.

 The terms 'apprenticeship' and 'internship' are sometimes mistakenly used interchangeably.
 To ensure you're applying for the right positions, it's important to understand the differences between these opportunities.